 The causes of prostate cancer are not understood and there is currently no clear prevention strategy.

 What is the chance of a diagnosis of prostate cancer?

-Around 20,000 Australian men are diagnosed with prostate cancer each year.
-It affects mostly men in older age groups and is rare in men under 45 years of age.
+In 2010, 19,821 new cases of prostate cancer were diagnosed in Australia.
+It affects mostly men in older age groups and is rare in men under 50 years of age.

 The chance of developing prostate cancer is significantly higher in men who have a close relative with prostate cancer; the risks are higher if the relative was diagnosed before the age of 60.
 If you have a family history of prostate cancer, talk to your doctor.